agentmorris/camera-trap-ml-survey/README.md

 ## Zooniverse

 A 2018 paper (Willi et al, Methods in Ecology and Evolution) described a preliminary approach to combining human- and machine-generated labels.
-Not fully deployed for general use on Zooniverse yet, but definitely a direction they're going.
+Not fully deployed for general use on Zooniverse yet, but definitely a direction they&rsquo;re going.

 See <a href="#willi2018">Willi et al.</a> below.